vekatze/neut/book/src/terms.md

 ## `attach`

-You can use `detach` to wait a control flow and get its result.
+You can use `detach` to wait for a control flow and get its result.

 ### Example